zhiyzuo/python-scopus/README.rst

 PyScopus is a Python wrapper for Scopus API: http://dev.elsevier.com/index.html

+** Updates on 01/05/2018

+- Add full text link and author list when searching for articles

 ** Updates on 12/29/2017

 - Improve: Fix bugs on start index when searching.
 Improve citation retrieval code.